vsrinivas/fuchsia/docs/qemu.md

 (gdb) continue
 ```

-At this point Magenta boots and back in shell1 you'll be at the Magenta
+At this point Zircon boots and back in shell1 you'll be at the Zircon
 prompt.

 ```